feandev/Portfolio/README.md

 ## My experience in IT :floppy_disk:

 I worked over 4 years in Intredo, a full-service marketing international company.
 I was mostly responsible for creating new and servicing current websites.
-I worked in front-end development team and also closely with backend developers from Enzode Software house which was part of the same company holding.
+I worked in front-end development team and also closely with backend developers from Enzode Software house.
 I did a lot of code optimisation, manual and exploratory testing.
 I had experience with testing company internal applications and bug reporting in Jira.
 That experience had started my passion for software testing and bug searching.

 ## My Projects :clipboard: